valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Long and growing list of behavioral keywords is provided in no particular order.
 There are too many to list, these are just some common useful ones as well as some commonly tried keywords you might want to avoid.
 The basis of a good personality trait is something strong and focused the AI has a strong unique association for.
 Broad words like good or evil aren't very useful, when the behavior is what we are after.

-#### Bad guy / `evil` / `cruel` / `sadistic`
+#### Wicked traits
 `cold-blooded, psychopathic, mad, or ruthless` are all weak.
 The character may smile or act friendly, behaving more like an IRL sociopath might. `Bloodlust, crazy` are weak too, they don't create the degree of havoc you'd expect. `cruel, sadistic` are great, these tend to make the characters into violent sociopaths. `stabby` is a cool comedic trait in this category, it makes the character speak in stab puns without actually stabbing other characters more. `cruel` is good for creating violent sociopaths too. `brutal, dangerous` are effective evil sociopath traits.
 With these and other flavor traits you have your evil violent character. `lunatic` doesn't have much research but may be a better trait for insanity, `maniac` is good, but makes characters very energetic or bipolar.
 Or rarely it turns them into otaku figurine collectors.

 Continuing with the bad guy theme the seven sins all work. `glutton(ous), lust(ful), greedy/avaritious, envious, slothful, proud` all work.
 Wrath is the exception and doesn't produce satisfying results, but can easily be replaced with `angry&cruel`.
 Based on research with the angriest wizard that ever lived, anger related tags especially `the angriest` are effective.

-#### Paladin / lawful good
+#### Just traits
 `chivalric, just, benevolent` work for creating paladin- or white knight types.
 These may be combined with more morally ambiguous or gray traits like `sour` to create a character that isn't as pristine or stereotypically lawful good.
 According to Zaltys using a combination of `MIND:chivalric&noble just knightly` might even make these behavioral traits too strong for some tastes.

-#### Manly / `serious`
+#### Masculinity
-Then there's `stoic, serious, calm` for more brooding or detached traditionally masculine types.
+Following that there's `stoic, serious, calm` for more brooding or detached traditionally masculine types.
 Of course these may be used just as well to create a dour experienced femme. `professional` creates the polite valet/waiter-type character.
-This would be good for a lawful evil type character too.
+The aforementioned specifically would be good for a lawful evil type character too.
+Professional combines well with any trait that determines personality warmth, meaning you can have positive and outgoing businessmen, or cold snipers depending on the combination.

+#### Wildness
+`rowdy` gets you the loud deliquent from school who doesn't necessarily mean harm. `vulgar` puts emphasis on inappropriate NSFW jokes and behaviors. `wild` is used for characters that behave like animals in the wild or tribals. `territorial` is great for tribes that aren't welcoming to outsider. `tribal` makes the AI come up with stereotypical depictions of tribal people.

+#### Femininity
+Femininity is a weird one.
+Due to sharing similarities with the word male, describing characters as female is weakly effective.
+You can get better results describing a rock as being `cute` or `pretty` to have the AI believe the rock is gendered female.
+Blame GPT-3 training biases.

+It is useful to explore femininity as a spectrum of traits and there are many good ones. `motherly, generous, matronly` are all good ones for creating a party mother or giving big sister type characters.
+None of these force the character into being a mother, but `motherly` has been known to increase risk of mystery pregnancies and is therefore best combined with another generosity trait.

+The AI seems focus on stereotypes which can be exploited for our purposes. `womanly` gets out common female behavior, often the types that are seen as sexist nowadays.
+Very good when you want a womanly woman though. `dainty` gets you the girl next door. `emotional` again tends to show off the negative extreme of excess emotionality; this could be used to create an emo character if combined with other relevant traits.
+A combination of `haughty, elegant` will get you a stuck up socialite type lady who's always demanding things (Karen only more pleasant to look at).

+`refined` is among the more positive traits that make the writing more feminine, giving you a depiction of positive nobility.
+Usually you don't need the AI to be more racy, but `seductive` creates interesting dialogue for promiscuous female characters.

+#### Sexual restraint
+GPT-3 and especially the AID models seem to produce many characters that are all too willing to jump the bone.
+Blame humanity.
+Giving a character `horny` does exactly what you would expect.
+But if you're playing with all the safe mode features turned off it can be very hard to make the AI less horny, but some traits have been observed to reduce character's willingless to sleep around.

+Traits for this purpose include `stoic, aloof, rational, independent`.
+Prude and prudish never seem to work good enough for birb and his associates. `chaste` is another good one, fitting when combined with the knightly traits. `Asexual` is **not** a good one, it tokenizes as a|sexual.

+#### Other useful traits
-`horny, stoic, apathetic, wry, clever, witty, addicted` all do exactly what you'd expect out of them, they work good. `teasing, joking` are both good and even better when put together.
-There isn't much to say about mental keywords that have the intended effect. `judgmental` turns a character into a judgmental... prick.
-It is a very effective keyword for making an 'asshole' character.
+include `timid, selfconscious, polite, friendly, arrogant, oblivious, dumb, dry, cynical, apathetic, wry, clever, witty, addicted`. `teasing, joking` are both good and even better when put together.
+There isn't much to say about mental keywords that have the intended and expected effect.

-#### Other assorted useful traits
-include `timid, selfconscious, polite, friendly, seductive, arrogant, oblivious, dumb, dry, cynical, motherly&generous` each doing exactly what you'd expect. `motherly` is best combined tightly with a word like `generous`, because it has a higher chance of turning the character into an actual or expecting mother.
+`judgmental` turns a character into a judgmental... prick.
+It is a very effective keyword for making an 'asshole' character, but this doesn't automatically turn the character into a villain or a bad guy.

 The combination of `anxious, nervous` with `SUMM: "h-he...llo"` is very interesting, it's one of the cutest and most appealing ways of creating a timid character that stutters a lot in dialogue.